 ExamOne offers expanded opioid panel

 Drug overdose deaths and opioid-involved deaths continue to increase in the United States.
-The majority of drug overdose deaths (more than six out of ten) involve an opioid.1 Since 1999, the number of overdose deaths involving opioids (both prescription opioids and heroin) quadrupled.2 Additionally, the 2017 Drug Testing Index™ report shows drug positivity in the U.S. workforce is the highest it has been in a decade.
+The majority of drug overdose deaths (more than six out of 10) involve an opioid1.
+Since 1999, the number of overdose deaths involving opioids (both prescription opioids and heroin) quadrupled2.
+Additionally, the opens in a new window2017 Drug Testing Index™ report shows drug positivity in the US workforce is the highest it has been in a decade.

 Since 2000, the death rate has increased by 137% for drug abuse overdoses and 200% for opioid drug overdoses.
 This increase in overdose deaths is apparent in both genders, as well as across multiple age groups.